vthwang/LeetCode-in-Java/Algorithms/0001.two-sum/README.md

 Complexity Analysis:

-- Time Complexity: $O(N^2)$. $N$ is the number of the elements.
+- Time Complexity: $O(n^2)$. $n$ is the number of the elements.
 The worse case is every element needs to be match once.
 - Space Complexity: $O(1)$.

 ### [Hash Table](./TwoSum2.java)